‘I Know the Plans I Have for You’

 Two years after praying for St. George, the Lord sent us there.
 We had nothing but a few belongings, $400 pledged in support, what we had in our car and a powerful verse: “Faithful is He who has called you who will also do it.”

-To keep us from running away in panic, God gave us a place to worship before He gave us a house to live in.
-It goes like this: Ron Thompson knew of one Christian man in St. George who managed a convention center at the Four Seasons Motel and asked that we stop by and greet him.
+To keep us from running away in panic, God gave us a place to worship before He even gave us a house to live in!
+It goes like this: Ron Thompson knew one man in St. George who managed a convention center at the Four Seasons Motel and asked that we stop by and greet him.
 We did.
 When he saw us for the first time, he said quietly: “I’ve been thinking about you.
 Can I show you something?”
 We followed him down a long corridor and he threw open a door.
 Inside was a long room, set up with chairs, and at the end a pulpit and piano.
 “Could you use this to start your church?”, he asked.
-Tim and I, with goose-bumps running down our arms, mumbled something intelligent like: “uh, yeah, humm, OH YES!
-How much a month?”
-Nothing….
+Tim and I, with goose-bumps running up and down our arms, mumbled something like: “Uh…. ..yeah….um….
+OH YES!!”
+Tim asked how much rent would be a month, and he replied “Nothing”.

 In September of 1985 we began Southland Bible Church.
-What an awesome road God has taken us on with unbelievable answers to prayer and opposition that at times threatened to overwhelm us.
+What an awesome road God has taken us on with unbelievable answers to prayer and opposition that at times tempted us to want to quit.
+We prayed and praised God until our faith was back on him.
 There were times that we literally didn’t know how we would pay our few bills.
-Yet God was faithful and knew our fragility and kept us encouraged and reminding us that it was HIS work to do in HIS time and for HIS purpose.
+We prayed more.
+Yet God was faithful and knew our frailty and kept us encouraged, reminding us that it was HIS work to do in HIS time and for HIS purpose.

-Church planting has some very interesting moments like the Sunday when only our family and one other person showed up for the Sunday morning worship service.
+Church planting has some very interesting moments, like the Sunday when only our family and one other person showed up for the Sunday morning worship service.
 The one person was a young woman named Christie.
-We did everything as planned, sang, prayed, and then Tim began to preach to me, the kids and Christie.
-It was such an awkward feeling.
-After the service she left and I (full of faith in God) turned to Tim and said, “She won’t be back.”
-But she did come back.
-She later accepted Christ-the first one in our ministry in St. George, and a year later she invited her neighbor to church and her neighbor, Rose, trusted Christ.
-Soon the burden for reaching their husbands was great, so we started to pray for them.
+We did everything as planned- sang, prayed, and then Tim began to preach to me, our three kids ( two were asleep!) and Christie.
+Need I say how awkward this felt?!
+After the service she left and I,full of faith, turned to Tim stating, “She won’t be back.”
+But she did come back!
+Sunday after Sunday.
+She later accepted Christ as her Savior and became a Jesus follower–the first one in our ministry in St. George.
+Some time later she invited her neighbor to church and her neighbor, Rose, trusted Christ.
+Soon the desire for reaching their husbands was great, so we started to pray for them.
+We prayed much.
 Two years later one of the husbands came to Christ.
-He sold everything and went to Frontier School of the Bible and now is a pastor in Idaho!
-After eight years the other husband came to Christ and also sold everything and went to Bible school.
+In time, as their love for God grew, he quit his good job, sold everything and moved with his family to Frontier School of the Bible for Bible training- presently he is a pastor in Idaho.
+After eight years the other husband came to Christ, and in time also chose to quit his job and get training at a Bible school.
 He is now on staff at Frontier School of the Bible.
-What a blessing to see God using us through souls being saved and lives being changed.
+What a blessing to see God changing people’s lives, marriages,families and generations.

 Sometimes church planting is both exciting and depressing.
 I remember when there were twenty-five attending after three years in the ministry.
-Then within weeks 14 of those people had changed their jobs and moved to another state.
-But praise God they had accepted Christ before they left!
-It is hard to start over again with a small number, but we believe that God is building His church and all He requires of us is faithfulness, perseverance and trust.
+Then, within weeks,14 of those people had job changes and moved to another state.
+It is hard to start over again with a very small number, but we believe that God is building His church and all He requires of us is perseverance , trust and to faithfully teach His Word.

 Where is the happiest place to be?
-Doing God’s will, which for us it meant leaving Michigan and moving to St. George, Utah.
+Doing God’s will, which for us meant leaving Michigan and moving to St. George, Utah- a place we had never seen or heard of.